 "Romancing A Lie..."

+The St. Petersburg TIMES reported in today's edition that a group calling themselves The Sons of Confederate Veterans have acquired a building permit to erect a 139 foot tall flag pole on privately owned land from which they intend to fly a 30 by 50 foot Confederate flag, touting it to be the "world's largest."
+The flag shall unfurl just west of downtown Tampa at the confluence of Interstates 4 and 75, two major traffic arteries on which thousands of vehicles transverse daily.
+This group is currently soliciting private donations to secure the remaining $30,000 in order that the flag may be fabricated.
+Good luck.
 Throughout those early formative years I held close to the personal belief, as taught to me by my Father, that a man's character holds far greater value than the pigment assigned to his particular race.
 I was, however, unable to escape being ensnared in the romantic belief that the "South" had some how gotten a raw deal in the American Civil War.
 The notion that I should at minimum hoard my Dixie cups in the advent of the south's return to antebellum prominence held sway in my view that the states of the confederacy had embarked upon a noble cause to preserve a way of life that required no outside interference to preserve.
 Histories of that conflict for the greatest part concentrate primarily on the battles that were waged to decide the final outcome, that the population of the south were overwhelming sold out to task of protecting hearth and home.
 The 2005 scholarly book, A People's History of The Civil War by David Williams, lays waste to that notion.
 The 594 page volume documents on page after page that this war was promoted by the rich elite on both sides of the Mason-Dixon for riches to be gained and fought by the poor who had nothing to be gained and, in the final analysis, everything to be lost.
 Most assuredly it must be recognized that the Caucasians of every stripe both in the North and the South entertained no love lost for the Southern blacks, believing egregiously that this race of man was beneath them in all aspect of human equality and were set upon this earth to serve no other purpose than to line the pockets of the wealthy landowners of the South and the commanders of manufacturing in the North with even greater riches by the sweat of their brows and the stripes of their whip beaten backs.
 Yet it must be recognized historically that prejudice aside the greatest majority of the lower economic classes would have preferred to abstain from any personal involvement in the conflict.
 Again the notion that the South's population of all economic stratum marched lock step into bloody conflict in quest of a lofty patriotic ideal is just a highly varnished and romanticized misstatement of fact.

 Which brings me back to the proposed raising of the giant Confederate flag in Tampa.
 Said John W. Adams, co-chair of the Confederate Veteran's Flags Across Florida, that the flag isn't about racism or slavery.
 "It's about honoring our ancestors and about celebrating our heritage.
 It's a historical thing to us."
 With personal dubiousness that their stated motives are purely void of detectable animosity toward our fellow black citizens, I take abject exception to notion that they have knowledge of any measurable depth of the actual history that plunged this nation into cataclysmic division.
 Although many acts of valor and heroism were most certainly performed by the men and women in both armies, they pale in comparison to the atrocities of greed and neglect that were perpetrated by the monied elite upon the downtrodden poor, weak and voiceless who were starving on the fields of battle or left to eek out a hand to mouth existence toiling the soil poor plots of land throughout the south.
 Such a heritage leaves little to celebrate.